aurycat/GPUParticleBase/README.md

 provides .cginc files to do all the "boring" parts of setting up a GPU particle system for you, as well as provides usage examples.

+## Installing

+Visit the [releases page](https://github.com/aurycat/GPUParticleBase/releases) for a unitypackage file.
+Alternatively, [download this repo](https://github.com/aurycat/GPUParticleBase/archive/refs/heads/main.zip) and manually copy it into your Assets folder.

+## Usage

+There is an example scene provided which has three particle systems prepared.

-The following sections describe the provided examples and cgincs in increasing order of complexity.
-You should open the ExampleScene to see each example and follow along to the descriptions below.
+The following sections describe the provided examples and cgincs in somewhat-increasing order of complexity.
+You should open the example scene to view each example and follow along to the descriptions below.

 ## ExampleCuboid